InterviewGateway/interview_preparation/readme.md

 ## Practical test

-- You will receive a practical test email from us at the selected timeslot.
+- You will receive a practical test email from us at your selected time slot.
 Unzip the attachment.

 - Start with the document `00_Assessment Test.docx`.
 This file contains all the instructions.

+- You can choose to take the test in our non-office hours (weekend or stat holiday), but we are out of the office at that time, so we could only respond to your email in the next business day.
+If you don’t receive the test during the weekend, please contact HR and we will re-arrange it accordingly.